debp2019/eazy-ad-unblocker/eazy-ad-unblocker/readme.txt

 5. The user also cannot view or use web developer tools to bypass the popup or view the popup html.
 6. The popup auto-scales to the content visible in it.
 7. The plugin checks whether ad blockers are on or not, not if the page has ads.
-8. The popup's title and text are editable.
-You can also add media to the body text.
+8. The popup's title, text and opacity are editable.
+You can also add media such as images, videos and audio clips to the body text.
+Audio and video are HTML5 based.